Dynamical photon-photon interaction mediated by a quantum emitter: Abstract

 \section{Abstract}

 Single photons constitute a main platform in quantum science and technology: they carry quantum information over extended distances in the future quantum internet\cite{Kimble2008} and can be manipulated in advanced photonic circuits enabling scalable photonic quantum computing \cite{Wang2020,Uppu2021}.
-The main challenge in quantum photonics is how to generate advanced entangled resource states and efficient light-matter interfaces offer a path way \cite{Lindner2009,Chang2014}.
+A key challenge in quantum photonics is how to generate advanced entangled resource states and efficient light-matter interfaces offer a path forward\cite{Lindner2009,Chang2014}.
 Here we utilize the efficient and coherent coupling of a single quantum emitter to a nanophotonic waveguide for realizing quantum nonlinear interaction between single-photon wavepackets.
 This inherently multimode quantum system constitutes a new research frontier in quantum optics \cite{Chang_RMP_2018}.
-We demonstrate control of a photon with another photon and experimentally unravel the dynamical response of two-photon interactions mediated by a quantum emitter, and show that the induced quantum correlations are controlled by the pulse duration.
-The work will open new avenues for tailoring complex photonic quantum resource states.
+We demonstrate the control of a photon using a second photon mediated by the quantum emitter.
+The dynamical response of the two-photon interaction is experimentally unravelled and reveals quantum correlations controlled by the pulse duration.
+This work will open new avenues for tailoring complex photonic quantum resource states.